Youssef080808/Telegram-py-bot/README.md

 - Input validation and graceful error handling if the feed is unreachable
 - Command menu and description configured via BotFather for discoverability
 - Containerized with Docker for consistent, portable builds
-- CI/CD via GitHub Actions: every push to `main` builds the image and publishes it to GitHub Container Registry
+- Full CI/CD: every push to `main` builds, publishes, and deploys automatically
-- AWS infrastructure (EC2 instance and security group) defined as code with Terraform
+- AWS infrastructure (EC2 instance, security group, IAM role) defined as code with Terraform
 - Instance self-configures on first boot via a `user_data` script — installs Docker and starts the container automatically
+- Deployments delivered through AWS Systems Manager, so no SSH keys are stored in CI and no inbound ports are exposed
 - Runs continuously with an automatic restart policy and a host-mounted volume for persistent data

 ## Commands